 Content: Advanced study of French syntax and stylistics based on readings from contemporary French and Francophone literature and culture.
-Expository and creative oral and written expression; conceptualization in the language.
-Group discussions, individual projects, midterm, final.
+Expository and creative oral and written expression; conceptualization in the language and explication of literary texts.
+Group discussions, individual projects, midterm,